2022 NFL season: Postseason

 The 2022 playoffs began with the wild-card round, with three wild-card games played in each conference.
 Wild Card Weekend took place from January 14–16, 2023.
-The Divisional round was played from January 21-22, in which the top seed in each conference played the lowest remaining seed and the two remaining teams played each other.
+The Divisional round was played from January 21–22, in which the top seed in each conference played the lowest remaining seed and the two remaining teams played each other.
 The winners of those games advanced to the Conference Championship games, which were played on January 29.
-The NFC and AFC champions will advance to Super Bowl LVII, which is scheduled for February 12 at State Farm Stadium in Glendale, Arizona.
+The NFC (Philadelphia) and AFC champions (Kansas City) advanced to Super Bowl LVII, which was played on February 12 at State Farm Stadium in Glendale, Arizona.